 There is no admission charge and anyone wishing to set up a card table to sell their material may do so by calling Joe Fuller at 802-297-1274.

 MANAGEMENT SUMMER CAMP: Marlboro College Graduate and Professional Studies is hosting its first Nonprofit Management Summer Camp on Friday, Aug.
 1, from 9:30 am. to 4 p.m., a one-day retreat for non-profit professionals.
 Participants will have the opportunity to choose two tool-based and interactive workshops focused on social media, leadership, time management, or Results-Based Accountability.
-A $50 registration fee includes two workshops, lunch, and ample networking time with other nonprofit professionals.

 For more information, or to register, visit http://bit.ly/NPMcamp.

 FOOD FESTIVAL: The Grafton Inn will host the second annual Grafton Food Festival, a celebration of local food and farms in Vermont, July 12 and 13, in Grafton Village.
 The event is presented by Northeast FLAVOR, an award-winning food and wine magazine focused on New England culinary pursuits.

 The weekend's celebration of Vermont's taste of place gives festival goers the opportunity to sample local food from regional food providers, enjoy celebrity chef cooking demonstrations, attend a farmer's brunch and meet the world-renowned chef Mary Ann Esposito.